Rosehill Secondary College: Controversy

 In March 2017, the school came under fire from parents for issuing an assignment to year 10 students that had requested for them to design and market an illicit designer drug through creating a packaging that would appeal to drug users.

 The father of a student attending the school had contacted radio presenter Neil Mitchell on 3AW in order to express his outrage at the coursework, raising concerns that the task aimed to promote substance abuse and would pique curiosity about drug use among youth.

 Shortly afterwards, school principal Peter Rouse was contacted by 3AW for comment, who expressed "mixed feelings" towards the assignment, going on to state that the work was "open to a bit of misinterpretation."
 He said that the assignment had been a part of the school's interdisciplinary studies for four years until that point, included for students to conduct and present research about the dangers of drug use.
-Rouse stated that the task would be removed from the course, and asserted that "we [Rosehill Secondary College] have a very strong anti-drug policy."
+Rouse said that the task would be removed from the course, and asserted that "we [Rosehill Secondary College] have a very strong anti-drug policy."

-On the 20th of April 2022, Rosehill Secondary College Head of Arts (and teacher) Elisa Errichielo was accused of, and later charged with, 26 counts of child sexual abuse, assault and coercion.
-These included "sexual penetration of a child under 16, sexual penetration of a child aged 16 or 17", and "indecent act with a child aged 16 or 17".
-Note that these charges predate her Rosehill Secondary College career.